Ibanez Instrument Buyback & Used Sales

 Bass

-Ibanez's Bass models cover a wide range of genres, from technically oriented to jazz-focused, yet all share a common design philosophy: prioritizing playability.
+Ibanez's Bass offers a diverse range of models, from technical to jazz-oriented, but all share a design philosophy centered on "playability."

-The flagship SR series, in particular, features a compact body and a slim, thin neck, making it easy to handle even for those with smaller hands and allowing for stress-free playing even during long sessions.
+The iconic SR series, in particular, features a compact body and a slim, thin neck, making it easy to handle even for those with smaller hands and allowing for stress-free playing over long periods.

-With a wide range of entry-level to mid-range price points, it's highly recommended as a first guitar.
+With a wide range of models available in the entry-level to mid-range price brackets, it is highly recommended as a first guitar.

 Effector

-When it comes to Ibanez's Effector, the Tube Screamer, beloved by blues guitarists like Stevie Ray Vaughan and John Mayer, is highly recommended.
+When it comes to Ibanez's Effector, we recommend the Tube Screamer, a favorite among blues guitarists like Stevie Ray Vaughan and John Mayer.

 Instrument Appraisal Process